 Fiber-rich foods may help with diabetes.
 This is because high amounts of fiber help

 Compounds in seaweed may also reduce diabetes risk factors, such as inflammation, high fat levels, and insulin sensitivity.
-Further research in humans may help provide stronger evidence for the use of these compounds.
+Further research in humans may help provide stronger evidence for using these compounds.

 4. It may support gut health